-The purpose of the standard is to provide details of the board's consultation process to the Ministry and to the public.
+The purpose of the standard is to provide details of the Board's consultation process to the Ministry and to the public.

 The Greater Essex County District School Board (GECDSB) values collaboration with families, community partners and stakeholders and we welcome input into our Special Education Plan.
 The GECDSB's Special Education Advisory Committee (SEAC) formally reviews the Special Education Plan annually in the spring.
-SEAC members are able to share information and input from their respective association/agencies and provide feedback.
+SEAC members are able to share information and input from their respective associations/agencies and provide feedback.
 Administration has reviewed the Special Education Plan and it is our goal to make the plan easier to navigate by organizing according to the Ministry Standards for School Board's Special Education Plans.
 Input from SEAC was received and all feedback was reviewed.

-There were not majority or minority reports concerning the Board's approved plan in 2021-2022.
+There were no majority or minority reports concerning the Board's approved plan in 2022- 2023.

-New for the 2022-2023 School Year
+New for the 2023-2024 School Year

 Our priority area of focus is to raise awareness and understanding of our Special Education Plan.
-In order to do this, we will focus on the following:
+In order to do this we will focus on the following:

-- The 2022-2023 Special Education Plan will be uploaded to the board website for September 2022 for public consultation.
-As part of this consultation process the public will be able to provide feedback through a Microsoft Teams link. - A student survey gathering demographic data will be conducted in the 2022-2023 school year.
-Data from this survey will help us to view Special Education program and services through a lens of equity, resulting in more inclusive practices to enhance the learning outcomes for all students. - Update our plan as changes occur to Ministry Standards for School Board's Special Education Plans.
+- The 2023-2024 Special Education Plan will be uploaded to the board website for September 2023 public consultation.
+As part of this consultation process the public will be able to provide feedback through a Microsoft Forms survey.
+This survey will be anonymous.
+Results will be shared during the fall with SEAC members. - Results from the student demographic survey that was conducted in the spring of 2023 will help us to view Special Education programs and services through a lens of equity, resulting in more inclusive practices to enhance the learning outcomes for all students.
+Results from the student demographic survey will be shared with SEAC members in the fall. - Update our plan as changes occur to Ministry Standards for School Board's Special Education Plans.